-A range of Commonwealth, state and territory grant programs are available to assist companies with funding energy efficiency projects.
-There is a comprehensive Grants and Assistance section at business.gov.au.
-Eligibility requirements can differ significantly across programs and jurisdictions, however, so reviewing funding guidelines is an important first step.
+A range of government grant programs are available to assist companies with funding energy-efficiency projects.
+Eligibility requirements can differ significantly across programs and jurisdictions, so reviewing funding guidelines is an important first step.

 Funding sources are not limited to grant programs.
 They also include co-financing packages, loans, tax incentives and other innovative financing solutions.
-Many are designed to support transition to a low carbon economy or to overcome recognised barriers to energy efficiency uptake, including lack of up-front capital and split incentives for building owners and tenants.
+Many are designed to support transition to a low carbon economy or to help overcome barriers to energy efficiency uptake.

 Funding options available